 The 15k.
 I really enjoy this distance.
 It's long, but not too long.
 So, I had taken most of the previous three weeks off from running.
 I did a barefoot run (3 miles) about a week in and then last Wednesday tried out the legs with a 4 miler and then raced on Saturday.
 However, I had done a fair amount of mountain biking to supplement my fitness.
 My shins were suprisingly quiet during the entire race.
 The right knee got uncomfortable, but I have gotten used to that one.
+I was excited about going to this race because of the people I would see.
+I was meeting my friend Brian, who I hadn't seen since the DuPont half.
+Christina would be there with a unique perspective, since it was also her wedding day.
+My 2nd and 3rd cousins Missy and Abby would also be there - racing the 5k.
+Coming back from three weeks off, I figured I'd just take my time, and enjoy the company.

 Knowing the mistake that had made the 10k so miserable, I started slow.
 I did not try and get in front of anyone here.
 Brian and I ran together and caught up on eachother's running lives.
 We chatted races, injuries and experiences.
 It made almost 4 miles go by very easily.
 Brian also shared the pour-the-aid-station-water-on-your-head stragety.
 At first it felt weird, but Charlotte in July made it a necessity.
 It really helped me to keep my body temperature down!
 I was planning on taking my time, and enjoying this experience.
 At this time, the entire wave we were in began to slow.
 There was an article in one of the magazines I get, about the middle miles.
 Apparently this is a place where the miles slow for everyone.
 I was fine for a bit, but then got antsy so I picked up the pace, and continued on my own.